The Coast Track between Bundeena and Otford in Royal National Park is one of the most iconic coastal walking tracks in New South Wales.

 From the lookout it’s only a short stroll to Otford train station.

-Public transport is the best option to conquer the Coast Track in the Royal National Park.
-Catch a ferry in Cronulla to Bundeena, and then travel back to the city from Otford train station.
+Public transport really is the best option to conquer this walking track in the Royal National Park.
+Catch a ferry in Cronulla to Bundeena, and then travel back to the city from Otford train station, or vice versa.

 The official starting point of the Coast Track is at the end of Beachcomber Ave in Bundeena, but the walk can also be commenced from the western end of Jibbon Beach, following the coastline around Jibbon Point and Port Hacking Point.